thecreation/jquery-asSwitch/README.md

 Import this libraries:
 * jQuery
-* jquery-asSwitcher.js
+* jquery-asSwitch.js

 And CSS:
-* asSwitcher.css - desirable if you have not yet connected one
+* asSwitch.css - desirable if you have not yet connected one

 Create base html element: